 Is there a cure for FASD?

-No, there is no cure.
+There is no cure.
 FASD is a lifelong condition.
 Early support can have a positive impact on those with FASD.
-This can include providing them with good medical and dental care, including eyeglasses or hearing aids if needed, and placing them in programs to help behavior or development issues.
+This can include providing them with good medical and dental care, including eyeglasses or hearing aids if needed, and placing them in programs to help behavior or developmental difficulties.

 FOR MORE INFORMATION